Master of Arts in Teaching (MAT)

 Traditional Track

-The traditional track allows you to complete your coursework while continuing to work with classes offered in the evenings, on Saturdays and in the summer.
+The traditional track allows you to complete your coursework while continuing to work with classes offered in the evenings.
 Most often your previous undergraduate work will satisfy you academic area requirements.
 You will complete the traditional program with a semester of full-time student teaching (14 weeks).
-The PRAXIS content area exam is not required for admissions into the traditional program.
+The PRAXIS content area exam is not required for admission into the traditional program.

 Alternative Track

 The alternative certification program is designed for teachers employed in public, private or parochial schools.
 While maintaining a teaching position in the field in which you wish to be certified, you can complete your degree by taking courses in the evenings, on Saturdays and in the summer.
-You must pass the PRAXIS professional license exam to be admitted into the alternative program.
+The PRAXIS content area exam is not required for admission into the alternative program.

 Admission Requirements